 Usually, if there’s something going on with a particular hardware device, the Device Manager will be able to confirm it.
 An exclamation point is a visual indicator within the Device Manager that something is wrong with a particular hardware component.

 Replacing the Network Adapter

 On a desktop computer, replacing an internal network adapter card is pretty simple.
-You can purchase a universal Network Interface Card off Amazon or at your local electronics at a pretty reasonable price.
+You can purchase a universal Network Interface Card from Amazon or at your local electronics at a pretty reasonable price.

 Most people can replace an internal network adapter card (NIC card) on a desktop themselves, as it doesn’t require much tools or experience to do.
 However, if you are uncomfortable doing this yourself, ask a tech to help you with this process.

 To put some visual instructions for this process, see the installation video below.

 Reboot Your Modem/Router

 If after doing the local troubleshooting on your computer and not seeing any improvement, then I’ll recommend you put your attention on the router or modem itself.
 Again, start with the easiest thing.